nathanieltesfaye1/ios-location-route-spoofer/README.md

 - Custom drive speeds between stops
 - Custom rate of location updates
 - Pause/resume playback (only verified on Mac so far)
-- Mac tested, need to check Windows (should work on Windows)
+- Mac tested, need to check Windows (should work on Windows, but setup may vary slightly)

 ## How it works
 The flow works as follows: